sto3014/ZattooPlugin/README.md

 ---

 * TV-Browser 4.2.4+
+  The plugin was only tested under 4.2.4.
+The TV-Browers library is of version 3.2.1.
+I.e., this plugin should run on older versions as well.
 * Windows 7+ and maxOS is supported.
-* Linux should work but wasn't tested.
+* Linux not tested.
+* Others not tested.

 ## Installation